MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 Optionally, you can provide the `-logDir` parameter, to provide the path to the directory in which generated logs will be saved.
 If you don't provide either the path or parameter, the location defaults to the current working directory.

-## Permission denied to run the arcappliance prepare command
+## Premission denied error when running the arcappliance prepare command

-**Error description:** The `az arcapplicance prepare` command fails with the following error:
+If your PowerShell session doesn't have permissions to write in the folder from where you run the `az arcapplicance prepare` command, it fails with the following error:

-`Appliance prepare command failed with error:  [Errno 13] Permission denied: 'debug_infra.yaml'`
+**Error:** `Appliance prepare command failed with error:  [Errno 13] Permission denied: 'debug_infra.yaml'`

-Here's an example:
+Here's an example when your PowerShell session doesn't have permissions to write in the `C:\ClusterStorage` folder:

 :::image type="content" source="./media/manage-azure-arc-vm/arc-appliance-prepare-error.png" alt-text="Screenshot of the arcappliance prepare error" lightbox="./media/manage-azure-arc-vm/arc-appliance-prepare-error.png" :::

-**Cause:** Your PowerShell session may not have permissions to write in the current folder, for example `C:\ClusterStorage` in the screenshot above.

 **Resolution:** Go to your home directory and rerun the `az arcapplicance prepare` command.